-As Director of Student Affairs, Sarah serves as the primary point of contact for College of Law students, as the liaison between the College administration and student organizations, and coordinates and oversees student services.
+As Director of Student Affairs, Sarah Collins serves as the primary point of contact for College of Law students, as the liaison between the College administration and student organizations, and coordinates and oversees student services.

-With a background in student-centered education, Sarah comes to the College from St. John Fisher College at Onondaga Community College (OCC), where she helped coordinate the Ed.D. program, recruiting and assisting students, liaising with alumni, and organizing dissertation and other critical committees.
-Before working for the St. John Fisher program, Sarah was Director of OCC's Office of Student Leadership and Engagement with oversight of student leaders campus-wide, including leaders in student government and student organizations.
-In that capacity, Sarah was responsible for training the Student Association Executive Committee, overseeing the Student Association By-Laws, and assisting the delivery of educational and entertainment programs for the entire student body.
+With a background in student-centered education, Collins comes to the College from St. John Fisher College at Onondaga Community College (OCC), where she helped coordinate the Ed.D. program, recruiting and assisting students, liaising with alumni, and organizing dissertation and other critical committees.
+Before working for the St. John Fisher program, Collins was Director of OCC's Office of Student Leadership and Engagement with oversight of student leaders campus-wide, including leaders in student government and student organizations.
+In that capacity, she was responsible for training the Student Association Executive Committee, overseeing the Student Association By-Laws, and assisting the delivery of educational and entertainment programs for the entire student body.

 Collins began her career at OCC in student services, focused on community college student success with an emphasis on low income students and students of color.
 She also was assisted in adjudication and due process for alleged student code and disciplinary procedures violations.
 She holds a B.A. in Sociology from Wells College and a J.D. from Albany Law School.

 In addition to directing the College of Law's Academic and Bar Support Program, Professor Curtis teaches Professional Responsibility and Women and the Law.
 Her scholarly interests include legal ethics and feminist legal theory.